1. PURPOSE OF THIS POLICY

 HSM will use all reasonable endeavours and appropriate technical and organisational safeguards to maintain the security of Personal Information (including Health Information) it collects against unauthorised access, modification or disclosure and to make DAYBREAK as secure as possible against unauthorised access of MEMBERS’ personal information.
 Data transmissions over the Internet cannot be guaranteed to be fully and absolutely secure.
 DAYBREAK has security measures in place designed to protect against the loss, misuse and alteration of the information under our control.

-Security measures include the encryption of COMMUNITY FEED posts, COACHING MESSAGES and other self-reported data during transmission and at rest.
+Security measures include the encryption of COMMUNITY FEED posts, MODERATION MESSAGES and other self-reported data during transmission and at rest.
 HSM uses standard Secure Socket Layer encryption that encodes these posts and transcripts during transmission.
 All posts and transcripts are maintained on secure services for a period of time, as defined by relevant laws.

 HSM cannot ensure or warrant that MEMBERS’ PERSONAL or HEALTH INFORMATION will always be secure during transmission or protected from unauthorised access during storage therefore MEMBERS provide such information on DAYBREAK at their own risk.